HEPTHools/Adinkra/README.md

 # [Download Adinkra.m](https://raw.githubusercontent.com/HEPTHools/Adinkra/master/Adinkra.m)

 Click on the download link above.
-Save to your local hard drive by either
+Save to your local machine by either

 * Right (command) clicking the above download link and saving to your local hard drive.

-* Copying the raw text stored at the above link into a text editor and saving in a file on your local hard drive with only a .m extension.
+* Copying the raw text stored at the above link into a text editor and saving with only a .m extension.

+Adinkra.m may be saved anywhere on your local machine.
+It must then be installed via Mathematica as described in the installation instruction below.

 ## Tutorials